NCERT Book Solutions for Class 10 Geography Contemporary India – II Chapter 5 Minerals and Energy Resources – CBSE Free PDF Download

 - Conventional and non-conventional sources of energy

-- Ferrous minerals are the metallic minerals containing iron.
-For e.g.- Iron ore, Manganese, Nickel, Cobalt etc.
+a.
+Ferrous minerals are metallic minerals containing iron.
+For e.g., iron ore, manganese, nickel, cobalt, etc.

-While non-ferrous minerals are also metallic, but they do not contain iron.
-For e.g.- Manganese, Nickel, Cobalt etc.
+While non-ferrous minerals are also metallic, they do not contain iron.
+For e.g., gold, copper, zinc, etc.

 While non-conventional sources of energy are solar, wind, tidal, geothermal, biogas and atomic energy.